Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Caricature- exaggeration, parody, lampoon, spoof.
 A representation, especially pictorial or literary, in which the subject's distinctive features or peculiarities are deliberately exaggerated to produce a comic or grotesque effect.

 Castigate- to punish or criticise severely.
-Chide, scorn, inveigh, fulminate.
-A diatribe.
-An invective.
+Chide, scorn, berate, lambaste, inveigh, fulminate, rebuke.
+A diatribe, or invective.

 Cavalier- showing arrogant or offhand disregard.
 A cavalier attitude toward the suffering of others.
-Arrogant, haughty. insolent, contemptuous, callous.
-Austere.
+Arrogant, haughty, contemptuous, callous, indifferent, apathetic, listliss, languid, austere.

 Certitude- the state of being certain.
 Complete assurance or confidence.
 Sureness of occurrence or result.
 Inevitability, indubitibility, confidence, belief, conviction, inexorable, immanent.

-Chivalry- brave, courteous, nobility, politeness, gentleman like, hospitality.
+Chivalry- bravery, courteousness, nobility, politeness, gentleman like, hospitality, benevolence, mannered, kindness.

 Christophany- a pre-incarnate appearance of Jesus Christ in another form; e.g. Moses' encounter with the Burning Bush.

-Circumspection- caution, care, worry, concern, prudence, solicitude, discretion, fore-thought, fore-sight, scruples.
+Circumspection- repercussion awareness, caution, care, worry, concern, prudence, solicitude, discretion, fore-thought, judicious, fore-sight, scruples, discernment.

-Coalesce- to mix together different elements, to come together, unite, amalgamate.
+Coalesce- to mix together different elements, to come together, unite, collude, amalgamate.

-Codify- to reduce, arrange, or systematize to a code.
+Codify- to reduce, arrange, summarize, or systematize to a code.
 Codify laws.

-Cogent- convincing or believable by virtue of forcible, clear, or incisive presentation, demonstartion or telling.
-To the point, relevant, pertinent.
+Cogent- convincing or believable by virtue of forcible, clear, or incisive presentation, demonstration or telling.
+To the point, relevant, pertinent, incisive.
 Appealing to the intellect or powers of reason, convincing; a cogent argument.
 Having the power to influence or convince; powerfully persuasive.
+See veracity.

-Cogitate- to consider carefully and deeply reflecting upon and turning over in one's mind.
+Cogitate- to consider carefully and deeply reflect upon and turning over in one's mind.
 The use or exercise of the mind or one's power of reason in order to make inferences, decisions, postulations, or arrive at a solution or judgment.
-Rationalize.
+Rationalize, muse, ruminate, mull, reflect.

 Cognitive dissonance- a harsh disagreeable awareness.
 Discord awareness.

-Cognizant- cognitive, conscious, aware, mindful, observant, perceptive, alert, sober.
+Cognizant- cognitive, conscious, aware, mindful, observant, perceptive, alert, sober, awake.

 Commensurate- having the same measure of equal extent or duration.
 Corresponding in amount, magnitude, or degree; Your paycheck should be commensurate with the amount of time worked.
-Proportionate, conducive.
+Proportionate, conducive, mutual.

 Conducive- tending to produce, contributive, helpful, favorable for producing something.
 Good eating habits are conducive to good health.
 To bring about or be partly responsible for; working conditions are not conducive to productivity, commensurate.

 Conjecture- inference or judgment based on inconclusive or incomplete evidence, guesswork.
 The formation or expression of an opinion or theory without sufficient evidence for proof.
-Surmise, supposition, theory, hypothesis.
+Surmise, supposition, postulate, infer, theory, hypothesis.

 Contingent- dependant on another for existence.
 Humanity is contingent upon God for existence.
 God is contingent upon nothing and no one.